kyliau/playground/resume/resume.md

 ## Work Experience
 - Bloomberg LP                                                      New York, NY
   * Infrastructure Software Engineer                         Dec.
 2014 - Present
     1. Version Release System (VRS)
        + A critical deployment tool that performs dependency tree resolution of Javascript applications in real-time.
        + Enables automatic software update and targeted software deployment.
        + Serves 22 million requests each day.
-     + Written in C++ for the backend and Javascript for the UI.
+       + Written in C++ (backend) and Javascript (UI).
     2. Bundle Publishing
        + Developed a pipeline to optimize, package, and distribute Javascript code.
-     + Service is deployed to a cloud platform and is used to publish ~1000 Javascript applications.
+       + Service runs on a cloud platform and is used to publish ~1000 Javascript applications.
        + Written in Javascript on the Node.js platform.
     3. Resource Access Validation (RAV)
        + A permissioning system that allows developers to restrict and monitor usage of their APIs.
-     + Written in C++.
+       + Written in C++ (backend) and Javascript (UI).

 - FlightAware                                                        Houston, TX
   * Intern                                                 June 2014 - Oct.
 2014